NickHeiner/decomissioned-fitbit-export/README.md

 [![Build Status](https://travis-ci.org/NickHeiner/fitbit-export.svg?branch=master)](https://travis-ci.org/NickHeiner/fitbit-export)
 =============

 A webapp to make exporting fitbit data easier.
-See the [app itself](http://fitbit-export.azurewebsites.net) for more detail.
+See the the app itself at http://fitbit-export.azurewebsites.net for more detail.

 ### Development
 You must have the following env vars defined: